akneni/oceanliner/oceanliner-architecture.md

 ```
 - We will also maintain an in-memory bloom filter to possibly skip disk reads.

-- **Possible Inline Value store optimization** => We group each slot into a page (4096 bytes).
+- **Inline Value store optimization** => We group each slot into a page (4096 bytes).
     - bytes 0 - 3200 => Store 100 KV slots (some of these slots may be unused in the last page to allow for power-of-2 sizing)
     - bytes 3200 - 3264 => Store packed bitmap of which inline value slots are taken. (we're only using 13 of the 64 bits here, maybe we can find a use for the remaining 51 bits?)
     - bytes 3264 - 4096 => Stores 13 slots for inline values stores that are 64 bytes each.

-## Out Of Scope
-- Secure communication.
-All networking will happen over TCP/UDP (without authentication or encryption) in order to allow us to spend more time on throughput optimization.
-- Log Compaction.
-This is necessary for long running systems, but not for this project.
-- Handling disk corruption.
-This is also necessary for production systems, but is not extremely pressing for our proof of concept (especially as many disk controllers already implement checksum validation to some extent).
+## Handling Client Requests
+- We will have n threads handling client responses where n is the number of logical lores on our system.
+They will each have a buffer where they input the commands that they receive from clients.
+These commands will be 32 byte aligned.
+After 50 ms, we will consider this batch to be complete, and will start copying them over into a unified buffer.
+We can then surround this buffer with the correct headers, and replicate it to all follower nodes.
+After receiving a success message from the majority of our followers, we can simply dump this buffer into the append only log file as it's already in the correct format.